 Day 1 Kampala to Bwindi

-0630hr in the morning, we meet at your preferred Kampala lodging and after breakfast, leave and head southwest toward Bwindi Impenetrable Forest National Park through the Ugandan Countryside.
+At 7am, we meet at your preferred Kampala lodging and after breakfast, leave and head southwest toward Bwindi Impenetrable Forest National Park through the Ugandan Countryside.
 We use the Kampala-Masaka-Mbarara road, stopover to view the equator at Nabusanke trading centre, take photos and continue to Mbarara where you will have lunch at a Lake view Hotel along the way.
 Once at Bwindi we will register you at your choice of lodging, better or budget according to your wishes.
 Location of lodging can depend on where your permit is for in the park.
 Bwindi, Mgahinga alongside Rwanda’s Volcanoes Parks and Congo’s Virunga Volcanoes are habitats to the only endangered mountain gorillas left in the whole world.
 Dinner once you reach your lodging destination.

 Day 2: Mountain Gorilla tracking (Trek)